easyCZ/SLIP-A-2015/report/hayden.md

 As seen above, movement is still an issue.
 However, even during movement R and S sections of the ECG trace can be identified.
-While it has not been possible as part of the project, I would like to investigate in the future wheter digital signal processing (particularly in combination with other sensors, such as accelerometers) could be used to recover a reasonable ECG trace.
+While it has not been possible as part of the project, I would like to investigate in the future whether digital signal processing (particularly in combination with other sensors, such as accelerometers) could be used to recover a reasonable ECG trace.